-If you believe these definitions than no one should want to be a boss and those who aspire to management positions should only foster their leadership skills.
+If you believe these definitions then no one should want to be a boss and those who aspire to management positions should only foster their leadership skills.

 If you are in a management position it is up to you to decide what style you will foster in your position.
-If you want to adopt a servant leadership style and encourage employees to develop and improve work processes than you will be a good boss.
+If you want to adopt a servant-good leadership style and encourage employees to develop and improve work processes then you will be a good boss.

-How can you soften your management style and adopt the characteristics of a good leader?
-Here some actions you can take today to make a difference:
+How can you soften your management style and adopt the characteristics of good leadership?
+Here are some actions you can take today to make a difference: